dssheldon/data-representation-project/README.md

 10. StockDao.py - The python file that displays the top stocks and share from an external API and updates the stock_close table
 11. apiLoad.html (staticpages folder) - Static webpage for to load the external API stocks
 12. highLow.html (staticpages folder) -  Static webpage for to load the highs and lows from an external API of a stock based on user input
-13. index.html (staticpages folder) - Static page which loads the stocks in the database
+13. index.html (staticpages folder) - Static page which loads the stocks in the first database
 14. login.html (staticpages folder) - Login page
+15. loadHighLows.html (staticpages folder) - Static page which loads the highs and lows in the second database
-15. cream_dust.png (staticpages/img folder) - background image of the static pages
+16. cream_dust.png (staticpages/img folder) - background image of the static pages

 ## Layout of the websitse